Keana Nadeshiko Rice Mask: The Drugstore Sheet Mask I Keep Going Back To

 • Fermented rice liquid (i.e. sake) – moisturises skin

-• Rice bran oil – plumps skin by improving skin elasticity
+• Rice bran oil – contains vitamin E to plump skin by improving skin elasticity

-• Rice ceramides – conditions skin by restoring its natural barrier to retain moisture, preventing the overproduction of sebum
+• Rice ceramides – condition skin by restoring its natural barrier to retain moisture and preventing overproduction of sebum

 • Rice bran extract – improves skin appearance and texture